aeraki-mesh/website/content/en/docs/v1.0/tutorials/circuit-breaking.md

 ## Simulate thrift service call failure

-Create a  thrift-sample-server-fake deployment by using the command below，The deployment wil create an endpoint under thrift-sample-server service。As you can see from the yaml file below, there is no thrift sample server in the deployment, but rather an nginx container.
+Create a thrift-sample-server-fake deployment by using the command below，The deployment wil create an endpoint under thrift-sample-server service.
+As you can see from the yaml file below, there is no thrift sample server in the deployment, but rather an nginx container.

 ```bash
 kubectl apply -f- <<EOF